CadenzaProject/how-share-software-github/repo/secure.md

 5. Add and commit the changes to your repository
 6. Push the changes to the remote repository.

+![Blocked Branch.png](../figures/block-branch.png)

-We got an error.
+:::{admonition} We got an error.
 What just happened?

-![Blocked Branch.png](../figures/block-branch.png)

-:::{toggle}
+:class: dropdown, error
 The error message is telling us that we can't push directly to the main branch.
-This is because we have protected the main branch and we need to create a pull request to merge our changes.
+This is because we have protected the main branch, and we need to create a pull request to merge our changes.

 Let's do this in the next part.